rdailey98/flight-booker/README.md

 ## Overview
-This is a simple flight booking application which uses flight data drawn from the US Department of Transportation.
+This is a simple flight booking application built on top of an Azure database which uses flight data drawn from the US Department of Transportation.
 It is fully supportive of concurrent transactions and multi-user interaction through the use of 2-phase locking.
 This application IS NOT a real tool for booking reservations, rather a fun tool to play around with, and an introduction to distributed system design and computing.

 See the "Testing" section below for how to run the application.